Scenario 1

 Result:

-After talking with your counselor, you feel relieved that your feelings are normal and you take some of the pressure off of yourself.
-You focuse on some techniques your counselor suggested to facilitate bonding.
-Your counselor suggested they try infant massage every night before bed.
-It helped to calm Craig down and it was a joyful and relaxing experience for you as parents.
+After talking with their counselor, they feel relieved that their feelings are normal and they take some of the pressure off.
+They focus on some techniques the counselor suggested to facilitate bonding, including infant massage every night before bed.
+It helped to calm Craig down and it was a joyful and relaxing experience for the parents.

 Insight:

-The post-placement period is a time of transition for everyone in your family.
-Your counselor is available to help you through this time.
-You should take advantage of this additional support.
-Attachment is a dance that you and your baby will learn together, but it might take some time before you get the steps down pat.
+The post-placement period is a time of transition for everyone in the family.
+Their counselor is available to help them through this time.
+They should take advantage of this additional support.
+Attachment is a dance that parents and children will learn together, but it might take some time.
 This is a normal experience.

 Result:

-You try to wait it out, but Craig continues to be fussy.
-You feel confused about why you can’t comfort your baby.
+They try to wait it out, but Craig continues to be fussy.
+They feel confused about why they can’t comfort him.

 Insight:

-Some of Craig’s behavior is typical for a baby going through a transition, and if you wait it out it might work itself out.
-But there are many proactive things you could be doing to facilitate bonding and ease the transition for Craig, such as peek-a-boo games, talking, singing, lots of cuddling and giving Craig soothing baths as a family.
+Some of Craig’s behavior is typical for a baby going through a transition, and if they wait it out, it might work itself out.
+But there are many proactive things they could be doing to facilitate bonding and ease the transition for Craig, such as peek-a-boo games, talking, singing, lots of cuddling and giving Craig soothing baths as a family.

 Result:

-You continue to experience concern over your attachment with your baby and your ability to comfort him.
-Tension begins to mount in your relationship with your spouse as well.
-You are not sleeping well and are very stressed.
+They continue to experience concern over attachment with their baby and their ability to comfort him.
+Tension begins to mount in their relationship with each other as well.
+They are not sleeping well and are very stressed.

 Insight:

 Babies pick up on their parent’s emotions and stress level.
-The more stressed and tense you feel, your baby will feel that as well and become more distressed themselves.
+The more stressed and tense they feel, their baby will feel that as well and become more distressed themselves.
 Craig is not learning how to be soothed or soothe himself because his environment is stressful.

 Primary Tasks & Milestones